HueStudios/HueLang/docs/language.md

 ### Words

 _"In the beginning were the words and the words made the world.
 I am the words.
 The words are everything.
-Where the words end the world ends. " - [The Talos Principle](https://store.steampowered.com/app/257510/The_Talos_Principle/)_
+Where the words end the world ends." - [The Talos Principle](https://store.steampowered.com/app/257510/The_Talos_Principle/)_

 The main concept of HueLang is that of the ``word``: a symbol that may or may not have a definition at a given point in time.
 Everything in HueLang starts as a ``word``: it is the linguistic interface between the programmer and the runtime environment of HueLang.